- How is chronic lymphocytic leukemia treated?

 The risk group, based on the Rai staging system (see the section called "How is chronic lymphocytic leukemia staged?"), is one factor when looking at treatment options.
 A person's age, general health, and other prognostic factors are important as well.
 Newer lab tests that look at chromosome changes and molecular markers may also offer important information about a patient's outlook.
 For example, people whose CLL cells have chromosome 17 or chromosome 11 deletions or high levels of ZAP-70 and CD38 are more likely to have faster growing forms of CLL and may need to be treated more aggressively.

 People in this group are often diagnosed based on a high lymphocyte count in the blood but otherwise have normal blood counts and do not have enlarged lymph nodes or organs.
 The prognosis (outlook) for people in this group is often very good, with long survival expected.

 Most people can be observed with careful and frequent follow-up exams.
 Treatment is considered if there are signs that the leukemia is progressing or if a person develops bothersome symptoms.
 When needed, initial treatment is usually chemotherapy (chemo) often combined with a monoclonal antibody like rituximab (Rituxan) or obinutuzumab (Gazyva), which is described in the next section.

 Some patients with intermediate-risk CLL (stages I and II) may not have any symptoms and might not need treatment right away.
 They can often be watched for signs of disease progression and the start of new symptoms.
 Patients with high-risk CLL (stages III and IV) are more likely to need immediate treatment.

-When treatment is needed there are many options.
-What treatment is used will depend upon factors like the patient's health, possible side effects, the reason that treatment is needed, and any need for a rapid response.
+When treatment is needed, there are many options.
+What treatment is used will depend on factors like the patient's health, possible side effects, the reason treatment is needed, and any need for a rapid response.
 Commonly used treatments include: